z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/gptransfer.md

 :   Should be used when user data includes very wide rows \(or when `line too long` error message occurs\).
 Should not be used otherwise as it increases resource allocation.

 --no-final-count
-:   Disable table row count validation that is performed after `gptransfer` completes copying database objects to the target database.
+:   Deactivate table row count validation that is performed after `gptransfer` completes copying database objects to the target database.
 The default is to compare the row count of tables copied to the destination databases with the tables in the source database.

 -q \| --quiet
 :   If specified, suppress status messages.
 Messages are only sent to the log file.